johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **New sidebar policy.** The [EdgeSidebarAppUrlHostAllowList](/deployedge/microsoft-edge-policies#edgesidebarappurlhostallowlist) policy allows admins to define a list of sites, based on URL patterns, that are not subject to the [EdgeSidebarAppUrlHostBlockList](/deployedge/microsoft-edge-policies#edgesidebarappurlhostblocklist).
 When the policy is configured, the apps listed in the allow list can be opened in sidebar even if they are listed in the block list.
 For more information, see [Manage the sidebar in Microsoft Edge](/deployedge/microsoft-edge-sidebar#allow-specific-sidebar-apps-except-search-using-urls).

+- **Microsoft Information Protection label control enforcement.** Microsoft Edge now supports enforcing DLP controls via MIP sensitivity labels in Office documents (Word, Excel, and PowerPoint).
+Microsoft Edge can now read MIP sensitivity labels in Office online and provide DLP controls to the user actions listed below.
+[Learn more about how to set the policy and security settings inside the Edge management services.](/deployedge/microsoft-edge-management-service-office-mip).
+  - Copy
+  - Debugging Tools
+  - Export
+  - Extract
+  - Paste
+  - Print
+  - Save as (PDF,Webpage)
+  - Screenshots

 ### Policy updates

 #### New policies